-If the intent of these cameras is to be used solely for car insurance verification purposes, we submit there are better ways to do this which do not require the use of unproven technology raising serious privacy concerns.
-In addition, this technology removes a police officer from where they are most needed, on the street protecting the community, and puts them behind a computer screen to sign off on auto insurance tickets.
+If the intent of these cameras is to be used solely for car insurance verification purposes, we submit there are better ways to do this that do not require the use of unproven technology raising serious privacy concerns.
+Some of the other bills under consideration by this committee today address insurance issues without carrying some of the serious civil liberties concerns which this legislation raises.

+In addition, ALPR technology removes a police officer from where they are most needed, on the street protecting the community, and puts them behind a computer screen to sign off on auto insurance tickets.
 Instead of protecting the community, this legislation serves as an incentive to the private corporation owning the cameras.
 We believe it is inappropriate for a private company to receive half of the revenues gained from insurance penalties, as it provides an incentive to encourage penalties instead of minimizing their occurrence.
 This is made clear in the tremendous increase in penalties contained in this legislation.
 The individuals least likely to have car insurance are those least likely to be able to pay for car insurance.
 The fines prescribed in this legislation place upon those individuals a financial burden so high there is little chance they will be able to pay the fees.

 Finally, we can look to the state's experience with school bus cameras to get an idea of the success of the automated license plate reader program.
 Six school districts currently have cameras mounted on the outside of clearly-marked school buses to catch individuals who drive past a school bus while it is stopped and has its lights flashing, in violation of state law.
-In February, these school bus cameras became topic of a week-long Channel 10 exposé, as well as a complaint filed with the ACLU, when a driver was ticketed as a result of a picture taken through the back window of another car while she drove down the opposite side of the street, with a median between her car and the bus.
+Last year, these school bus cameras became topic of a week-long Channel 10 exposé, when a driver was ticketed as a result of a picture taken through the back window of another car while she drove down the opposite side of the street, with a median between her car and the bus.
 The blurry photograph captured by the camera was considered enough to ticket her, even though it is highly unlikely any police officer on the street would have seen fit in their discretion to do the same.
 Of the \$1.2 million in fines netted since the school bus cameras were installed, only \$164,111 has gone to the towns and the state.
 The rest has gone to the private corporation owning the cameras.
 These cameras have made the towns no safer, but have made the company a profit on the backs of Rhode Island drivers.
 This program is likely to do the same.